DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMember.md

 `func (o *SkyBlockProfileMember) HasPlayerId() bool`

 HasPlayerId returns a boolean if a field has been set.

+### GetPlayerStats

+`func (o *SkyBlockProfileMember) GetPlayerStats() SkyBlockProfileMemberPlayerStats`

+GetPlayerStats returns the PlayerStats field if non-nil, zero value otherwise.

+### GetPlayerStatsOk

+`func (o *SkyBlockProfileMember) GetPlayerStatsOk() (*SkyBlockProfileMemberPlayerStats, bool)`

+GetPlayerStatsOk returns a tuple with the PlayerStats field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPlayerStats

+`func (o *SkyBlockProfileMember) SetPlayerStats(v SkyBlockProfileMemberPlayerStats)`

+SetPlayerStats sets PlayerStats field to given value.

+### HasPlayerStats

+`func (o *SkyBlockProfileMember) HasPlayerStats() bool`

+HasPlayerStats returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)